-The above opinions are subject to the following additional limitations, qualifications and exceptions:
+The above opinion is subject to the following additional limitations, qualifications and exceptions:

-A.

-The effect and application of bankruptcy, insolvency, fraudulent conveyance, reorganization, moratorium and other laws now or hereafter in effect which relate to or limit creditors' rights and remedies generally;

-Limitations imposed by or resulting from the exercise by any court of its discretion; and

-Limitations imposed by reason of generally applicable public policy principles or considerations.
+- A. The effect and application of bankruptcy, insolvency, fraudulent conveyance, reorganization, moratorium and other laws now or hereafter in effect which relate to or limit creditors' rights and remedies generally; - B. The effect and application of general principles of equity, whether considered in a proceeding in equity or at law; - C. Limitations imposed by or resulting from the exercise by any court of its discretion; and - D. Limitations imposed by reason of generally applicable public policy principles or considerations.